satishgoda/watchtower/docs/integration.md

 └── context.json
 ```

-This is achieved by setting up a couple of classes (ContextWriter and ProjectWriter), that
+This is achieved by setting up a couple of classes (ProjectListWriter and ProjectWriter), that
 will write out the JSON files property formatted for Watchtower.

 Here is quick list of steps needed to build a custom connector: